 Special Olympics transforms lives through the joy of sport, every day, everywhere.
 We are the world’s largest sports organization for people with intellectual disabilities: with 4.4 million athletes in 170 countries -- and millions more volunteers and supporters.
 We are also a global social movement.

-For more than 43 years, Special Olympics has been spreading the message: people with intellectual disabilities can – and will – succeed when given the chance.
+For the past 50 years, Special Olympics has been spreading the message: people with intellectual disabilities can – and will – succeed when given the chance.

 With training and competitions in 32 Olympic-style sports, our athletes push hard and play harder.
 They strive to beat their personal bests, defying the odds again and again.
 From the local ballfields to the shining stage of the World Games, from swimming to snowboarding, our athletes showcase the talents and triumphs of people with intellectual disabilities.